-Action Adjustment - Setting The String Height
+Setting The String Height

 Through countless such interactions, we have found that guitarists occasionally harbor misperceptions about the perfect setup.
-Nowhere is this more apparent than as regards the guitars “action”
+Nowhere is this more apparent than as regards the guitar’s “action”.

-What is the Guitars "Action?"
+What is a Guitar's "Action?"

-The guitars “action” refers to the height of the strings in relation to the frets.
+A guitar’s “action” refers to the height of the strings in relation to the top of the frets.
+The action being either “too high” or “too low” are among the more common complaints that bring clients into the guitar shop.
 If the action is too high, strings far away from the fretboard, the guitar can be difficult to play and may not intonate properly.
 If the action is too low, strings very close to the frets, the guitar may have an audible chattering or a muted buzz in certain positions as the strings vibrate against the frets.

-How We Measure Instrument Action
+How We Measure Instrument String Action

 To measure neck relief, with the guitar in the playing position, we first place a straight edge across the frets.
 We then insert a feeler gauge between the fret tops and the bottom of the straight edge, around the 7th-9th frets, to asses how much “relief” (forward bow) there is in the neck.
 In conjunction with measurements taken at the nut, this gives a fair assessment of how the instrument will feel in the lower register.

-Low String Action
+Low String Action:

-Medium String Action
+Medium String Action:

 High String Action

 After a certain point, too much string height moves out of the realm of “preference” and can become a barrier to proper functionality.
 Besides making the instrument uncomfortable to play, high action can cause intonation issues.
-Briefly – Intonation is the instruments ability to play fretted notes in tune relative to one another.
-If the strings are too high off the fretboard, the string must be pressed further out of its original plane in order to fret a note; similar to the act of bending a fretted string, this raises the pitch and makes notes play “sharp” relative to the open string.
+Briefly, intonation is the instruments ability to play fretted notes in tune relative to one another.
+If the strings are too high off the fretboard, the string must be pressed further out of its original plane in order to fret a note; Similar to the act of bending a fretted string, this raises the pitch and makes notes play “sharp” relative to the open string.

 About Guitar Repair Long Island